publishpress/publishpress-series/readme.txt

 == Changelog ==

+v2.8.1- 2022-04-11
+* Fixed: Custom Post Type Archive not working anymore #474
+* Fixed: Issue with Post Title in Widget #473
+* Fixed: Small changes to "Display" settings #466
+* Fixed: "Series" should be "Settings" #470
+* Fixed: Two issues with Series Table of Contents #465

 v2.8.0- 2022-03-15
 * Fixed: New theme with better design #272
 * Fixed: Improved design for "Publish Series" screen #436